 “Tell Renate,” Winston said, “no apology is necessary.
 Our countries were at war.
 Tell her I know that German civilians like her suffered, too.

 “Tell her I have had a good life and I hope she has, too.”

 I scribbled down his words verbatim and called Renate, who picked up the phone on the first ring.
-When I finished reading her Winston’s response, I could sense her anguish dissipating.
+When I finished reading Winston’s response to her, I could sense her anguish dissipating.

 She cleared her throat.
 Then she spoke.